melindahiggins2000/A_Series_of_R_Workshops/preWorkshop/Rinfo.md

 # Information on R

+The links provided below are useful to review as you prepare to learn and use R.

 ### Information on R

 Learn more about the free R software at the "R-Project for Statistical Computing."